Bighiht/alx-system_engineering-devops/0x00-shell_basics/README.md

 # Task 13: Create a Symbolic Link
 This script (`13-symbolic_link`) is a basic shell script that creates a symbolic link named `__ls__` to `/bin/ls` in the current working directory when executed.
 To run the script, make it executable with the command:

+# Task 14: Copy HTML Files to Parent Directory
+This script (`14-copy_html`) is a basic shell script that copies HTML files from the current working directory to the parent directory, but only if the files are newer or don't exist in the parent directory.
+To run the script, make it executable with the command: